sunpy/sunraster/docs/IRISMapCube.rst

 Class Structure
 ---------------

-Our IRISMapCube object, here called ``my_cube``, is now created and inspected, we look into its structure.
+Our IRISMapCube object, here called ``my_cube``, is now created and inspected, we can look into its structure.

 Data
 ^^^^